Skip to content

 PieceFile

-Subscriber manager, reconnect loopcrates/dcc-mcp-http/src/gateway/sse_subscriber.rs
+Subscriber manager, reconnect loopcrates/dcc-mcp-gateway/src/gateway/sse_subscriber.rs

-Per-session SSE plumbingcrates/dcc-mcp-http/src/gateway/handlers.rs (handle_gateway_get)
+Per-session SSE plumbingcrates/dcc-mcp-gateway/src/gateway/handlers/ (handle_gateway_get)

 Waiting for terminal results from the gateway (#321)